Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars: Results

 Eventually the system will further evolve through viscous interactions, which will lead to the disc spreading - some material falling into the potential well and accreting to the binary while some material moves outwards.
 The associated timescale is

 where $\nu$ is the gas viscosity which can be written as

-where $c_s$ is the sound speed and $\alpha$ the disc viscosity parameter \citep{artymowicz_dynamics_1994}.
-We now use these estimates of fall-back radius, $R_{\rm c}$ (henceforth $R_{\rm fb}$), and timescale to approximate the size and distribution of any post-interaction disc that might form.
-To consider the mass of this disc, we consider the bound mass present at the end of the simulation.
+where $c_s$ is the sound speed and $\alpha$ the disc viscosity parameter \citep{Shakura1973}.
+We now use these estimates of fall-back radius, $R_{\rm c}$ (henceforth $R_{\rm fb}$), and timescale, $t_{\rm fb}$, to approximate the size and distribution of any post-interaction disc that might form.
+For the mass of this disc, we take the bound mass present at the end of the simulation.

 Ideal gas simulations likely underestimate the amount of unbound mass (and overestimate the amount of bound mass), while tabulated EoS simulations would do the opposite since all liberated recombination energy is allowed to do work and none escapes.
-Hence we expect that these simulations overestimate the amount of {\it un}bound mass while underestimating the amount of bound mass.
-In this way H and MH simulations likely bracket the available mass to make a fall-back disc.
+In this way IH and MH simulations likely bracket the available mass to make a fall-back disc.

-To calculate the time it takes for material to fall back onto the system using Equation~\ref{eq:t_fb}, we take $a$ to be the semi-major axis of the orbit for each SPH particle, calculated from the specific orbital energy, $a = -GM/2E$.
-Here we calculate $E$ in a similar manner as to what was done previously, by summing the specific mechanical energies for the bound material $E = 0.5v_{\rm p}^2 + U_{\rm p, core} + U_{\rm p,p} < 0$, where $v_{\rm p}$ is the velocity of the SPH particle, and $U_{\rm p, core}$ and $U_{\rm p, p}$ are the specific potential energies of the particle due to both the core particles and the other SPH gas particles.
+To calculate the fall-back timescale given by Equation~\ref{eq:t_fb}, we take $a$ to be the semi-major axis of the orbit for each SPH particle, calculated from the specific orbital energy, $a = -GM/2E$.
+Here we calculate $E$ in a similar manner to what was done previously, by summing the specific mechanical energies for the bound material $E = 0.5v_{\rm p}^2 + U_{\rm p, core} + U_{\rm p,p} < 0$, where $v_{\rm p}$ is the velocity of the SPH particle, and $U_{\rm p, core}$ and $U_{\rm p, p}$ are the specific potential energies of the particle due to both the core particles and the other SPH gas particles.
 In doing so the current motion of each bound SPH particle is considered, as opposed to just its distance from the centre of mass.
-For our 68H/MH simulations (we discard the L simulations for this exercise because of the significant amount of resolution dependent unbinding), we plot $t_{\rm fb}$ as a function of current location from the centre of mass in Figure~\ref{fig:68_fb_timescale}.
+For our 68IH/MH simulations, we plot $t_{\rm fb}$ as a function of current location from the centre of mass in Figure~\ref{fig:68_fb_timescale}.
 In this plot we also logarithmically bin the mass of each particle according to these axes, thus giving an indication of how the mass is distributed at this point in time when we might expect material to begin falling back.